Diocese of Beaumont: History

-1690 to 1966
+1690 to 1900

-The first Catholic mission in Texas, then part of the Spanish Empire, was San Francisco de los Tejas.
+The first Catholic mission in Texas, then part of the Spanish colony of New Spain was San Francisco de los Tejas.
 It was founded by Franciscan Father Damián Massanet in 1690 in the Weches area.
 The priests left the mission after three years, then established a second mission, Nuestro Padre San Francisco de los Tejas. near present-day Alto in 1716.

 In 1839, after the 1836 founding of the Texas Republic, Pope Gregory XVI erected the prefecture apostolic of Texas, covering its present-day area.
 The prefecture was elevated to a vicariate apostolic in 1846, the year that Texas became an American state.
-On May 4, 1847, the vicariate became the Diocese of Galveston.
+In 1847, the vicariate became the Diocese of Galveston.
 The Beaumont area would remain part of several Texas dioceses for the next 119 years.

+In 1880, St. Louis Parish was founded in Beaumont, the first in the city.
+Fifteen years later, the parish started St. Louis School, the first Catholic School in Beaumont.
+Today it is the St. Anthony Cathedral Basilica School.

+In 1897, successful businessman Bill Fletcher funded the contruction of the first hospital in Beaumont.
+Wounded in the foot in 1861 during the American Civil War, he received attentive care from the Sisters of Charity at his hospital in Augusta, Georgia.
+Himself a Protestant, years later he wanted to repay the kindness of the Sisters.
+The Sisters of Charity opened Hotel Dieu Hospital in1898.

-1966 to 1994
+1900 to 2000

+The first Catholic Parish in Port Arthur, St. Mary's, was founded in 1903.
+In 1928, St. Mary's Hospital was established in Port Arthur by the Sisters of Charity of the Incarnate Word.The Sisters of Charity of the Incarnate Word in 1962 opened St. Elizabeth Hospital in Beaumont.
+Today it is Christus Southeast Texas - St. Elizabeth Hospital.

-On September 29, 1966, Pope Paul VI established the Diocese of Beaumont and appointed Vincent Harris of the Diocese of Galveston as its first bishop.
-During the 1960s, Harris put pressure on segregated Knights of Columbus councils in the diocese that refused to admit African-Americans.
-In 1971, Harris became the coadjutor bishop of the Diocese of Austin.
+On September 29, 1966, Pope Paul VI established the Diocese of Beaumont and appointed Vincent Harris of Galveston-Houston as its first bishop.
+During the 1960s, Harris criticized the Knights of Columbus councils in the diocese that refused to admit African-Americans.
+In 1971, Harris was appointed coadjutor bishop of the Diocese of Austin.

-Bishop Warren Boudreaux of the Diocese of Lafayette in Louisiana replaced Harris in 1971.
-After the end of the Vietnam War, the diocese received national recognition for its resettlement of refugees from what was then South Vietnam.
+Pope Paul VI in 1971 named Bishop Warren Boudreaux of the Diocese of Lafayette in Louisiana to replace Harris.
 In 1974, Boudreaux began an outreach effort to people who made their living harvesting seafood and working on ships.
-Boudreaux became bishop of the Diocese of Houma-Thibodaux in 1977.
+After the end of the Vietnam War in 1975, the diocese received national recognition for its resettlement of refugees from what was then South Vietnam.
+Boudreaux was named bishop of the Diocese of Houma-Thibodaux in 1977.

-Bishop Bernard J. Ganter of the Diocese of Tulsa was the third bishop of Beaumont, and took office in 1977.
+Bishop Bernard J. Ganter of the Diocese of Tulsa was the third bishop of Beaumont, appointed by Paul VI in 1977.
 As bishop, Ganter established five new parishes, including the first Vietnamese-language parish in the United States.
-He initiated the permanent diaconate and ordained 36 men between 1979 and 1992.
+He initiated the permanent diaconate in the diocese and ordained 36 men as priests between 1979 and 1992.
 Ganter died in 1993.